harisont/harisont.github.io/lists/web-dev.md

 layout: post
 ---

-Modern web dev stuff I am, after all, learning while working on [a WYTIWYS (What You Tree Is What You Search) corpus query interface](https://github.com/harisont/wytiwys).
+Modern web dev stuff I am, after all, learning while working on [a WYTIWYS (What You Tree Is What You Search) corpus query interface](https://github.com/harisont/wytiwys) and [a recipe website for programmers](https://github.com/rapunschel/concurrent-cooking).

 - [Nodenotes](#nodenotes)
   - [Setting up `nvm` (Node Version Manager)](#setting-up-nvm-node-version-manager)